Griner leads US to gold medal game with 79-59 win vs Serbia

 It would also give Sue Bird and Diana Taurasi five gold medals — the most ever by a basketball player in the Olympics.
 The Americans will face either Japan or France on Sunday.

+“I think everybody here wants to win gold for them, for us, for everybody that’s started this streak that got us here,” Griner said.
+“You know there’s a lot of different reasons why we want to win this gold medal.
+So I think you’re going to see some really good basketball in the gold medal game.”

 The U.S. got a scare when Taurasi, grimacing and appearing to rub her left hip after collision, left the game midway through the third quarter.
 U.S. trainer Ed Ryan was talking with Taurasi when she went to the bench and she didn’t return.
-Taurasi missed the three exhibition in Las Vegas with a hip pointer but appeared to moving without any issues during timeouts.
+Taurasi missed the three exhibition games in Las Vegas with a hip pointer but appeared to moving without any issues during timeouts.

 “Yeah, I’ve been battling this hip thing for a little bit so it’s just a little bothersome,” Taurasi said.
 “It’s fine.”